Meet our new employee: Emmie DiCicco

 Q: What are you most excited to accomplish during your time with the Office of Sustainability?

-A: Right now, I’m excited to be working on a report that identifies the various policy levers that the City has to create a more resilient food system and decrease food insecurity — a task more critical than ever while we just experienced a crisis on top of a crisis.
+A: Right now, I’m excited to be working on a report that identifies the various policy levers that cities have to create a more resilient food system and decrease food insecurity — a task more critical than ever while we just experienced a crisis on top of a crisis.
 I’m also following state legislation introduced that could reduce barriers to access food safety nets.

 I really appreciate the opportunity to gain experience working for the first time in government, rather than outside of it on the advocacy side.